ttothewiggy/TIL/Daily-Diary/diary-May.md

 I've also tried a couple other ways to get the lesson folder installed during the build, but the yaml option didn't work, git cloning in the dockerfile hasn't yet worked and I haven't tried the mkdir option yet but I'm going to give it a go tomorrow.
 Overall a successful day breaking things.

+# 25/05/23

+A long time between entries due to a family matter.
+In the UK now working on my project from home.
+Today I tried fiddling with the template to try and get a desired repo clones straight into the workspace as it boots up.
+I've spun up several workspaces trying a few different tactics.
+Abby and I got one working on the 08/05 by using git clone in the Dockerfile, but I can't seem to replicate it.
+So far I've tried creating a new folder in the terraform files using mkdir and using git clone straight below that.
+Next I tried cloning the repo into that folder from the dockerfile.
+I think this isn't working because the program is reading the clone command before it makes the folder.
+Making the folder in the dockerfile before the clone command hasn't worked either.
+I did some tinkering before I left for the UK where I got the ii minecraft template working so that's a cool thing to use to show my tutor the effectiveness of it, though I didn't help in the creation of it.